Frost-Phoenix/nixos-config/README.md

 # 🚀 Installation

-**⚠️ Use this configuration at your own risk! ⚠️**
+> **⚠️ Use this configuration at your own risk! ⚠️** <br>

-Applying custom configurations, especially those related to your operating system, can have unexpected consequences and may interfere with your system's normal behavior.
-While I have tested these configurations on my own setup, there is no guarantee that they will work flawlessly on all systems.
+> Applying custom configurations, especially those related to your operating system, can have unexpected consequences and may interfere with your system's normal behavior.
+While I have tested these configurations on my own setup, there is no guarantee that they will work flawlessly on all systems. <br>

-**I am not responsible for any issues that may arise from using this configuration.**
+> **I am not responsible for any issues that may arise from using this configuration.**